W3CWeb Accessibility initiative

 Users' Experience Interacting with the Web

 A primary consideration in selecting users is their experience interacting with the web.
 For example, some assistive technologies (AT) are complicated and difficult to learn.
 A user with insufficient experience may not know how to use the AT effectively.
-On the other hand, a very advanced user might know uncommon work-arounds to overcome problems in the site that the "average" user would not be able to handle.
+On the other hand, a very advanced user might know uncommon work-arounds to overcome problems in a website that the "average" user would not be able to handle.

 In the early stages when you are first learning how people with disabilities interact with the web, it is usually best to get people with a fairly high experience level.
-(Involving Users in Web Accessibility Evaluation says more about different experience levels in later evaluation phases.)
+(Involving Users in Evaluating Web Accessibility says more about different experience levels in later evaluation phases.)

 Working with Users